CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/federated-etl-migration-guide.md

 athenaTable: "athena_test1"
 athenaWorkgroup: "primary" # The default workgroup in AWS is 'primary'
 masterPayerARN: ""
-projectID: "123456789"  # Also known as AccountID on AWS -- the current account/project that this instance of Kubecost is deployed on.
+projectID: "123456789"  # Also known as AccountID on AWS -- the current account/project that this instance of nOps is deployed on.
 ```

 </details>